jakobweck/KUML_NeuralNet/README.md

 We used the first chapter of the book Neural Networks and Deep Learning from this website pdf source [BOOK](http://neuralnetworksanddeeplearning.com/chap1.html).
 In addition to this learning resource, we used knowledge from our class notes and other online blogs to build our neural network and calculus based back propagation algorithm.

 Our neural network implementation of HASYv2 leaves the network parameters up to the user, as we found no perfectly-optimized set of parameters.
-One set of parameters which achieves >50% success on the test set is `python hasyrecog.py 2 30 30 200 .8 0 1`, and this set will be used by default if no parameters are input.
+One set of parameters which achieves >50% success on the test set after many epochs is `python hasyrecog.py 2 30 30 200 .8 0 1`, and this set will be used by default if no parameters are input.

 ## Understanding the Datasets